 In Bangkok, I had grown so annoyed with using bottled water to brush my teeth that I began to use the tap water.
 I have used it ever since.
 Sometimes it takes a day or two to get my system used to a new country’s water supply.

 How laundry gets done is country dependent.
-For the most part, in Europe and South Africa, I was visiting laundromats.
+For the most part, in Europe and South Africa, I visited laundromats.
 Once we entered Asia, getting our clothes cleaned got a whole lot easier.
 Most hotels offer a cheap laundry service.
 Submit your clothes by 9 am, pay a few dollars, and the clean clothes would be available by 6 pm.
 This way, my time could be spent out with my family or chilling in the hotel room.

 Sometimes, in between doing full loads of laundry, I’d wash the essentials in the hotel sink, so we would have socks and underwear strung up across the hotel room on a small clothesline we’ve been carrying around.
 Now that we are in Taiwan and soon will be in New Zealand, my days of the cheap, convenient laundry service are over.
 Actually, as I am writing this, I am sitting at a laundromat in Taipei, Taiwan.